AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 "==> 3"
 ```

 The network somehow matches the input values `{0.4 .
 0.7 .
 0.6}` to `{0 .
 1 .
 1}`, which returns the value `3`.
+A hashmap is not able to do such a connection without the programmer to explicitly doing so.

 ## Visualizing the error and the topology

 We have seen that the first step of the backpropagation is to actually evaluate the network with the provided inputs.
 The output values are then compared with the expected output values.
 The difference between the actual output and the expected output is then used to adjust the weights and biases by back-propagating this difference to the network.

 The method `NNetwork>>train:nbEpoch:` contains the statement `errors add: sumError`.
-This line of code has the effect to record the value of the `sumError`, indicating how well the network has performed for the provided example.
-This list of errors can be visualized.
+This line of code has the effect to record the value of `sumError`, indicating how well the network has performed for the provided example.
+This list of errors can be visualized as a helper to characterize the overall network learning.

 We define the method `viewErrorCurve` on the class `NNetwork`: